 Since much is made of celebrity deaths especially in the news and on social media, it may seem that deaths occur in threes.
 In truth, there may be many more deaths occurring at any given time, but the virality of death news related to the famous, make it seem as if the old saying must be true.

-Death Comes In Threes Superstition: Origin, Meaning & Cultural significance of this Old Saying
+Cultural Significance of this Old Saying

 Although the superstition of deaths coming in threes is often traced from the Appalachian region of the United States to the beliefs of Scots-Irish ancestors in Europe, a variation of this belief is also found in Mexico.
 In this case, it is the belief that each person dies three deaths.
 The first is the end of the body’s activity, the second is when the body is buried in the earth, and the third is when there is no one left to remember the individual.